 Co-production brings together service users and professionals to review and shape future provision, providing the opportunity to make decisions together and develop relationships.
 The Children and Families Act 2014 requires local authorities to involve children and young people with disabilities and their families in discussions and decisions relating to their care and education, as well as in the design and review of services.

 The Co-production Charter was commissioned by the Nottinghamshire SEND Accountability Board, and has been developed to enhance co-production and engagement activities with service users across the Local Area.
-This can be viewed under downloads on the right side of this page.

 The Co-production Charter has been co-produced with children, young people and parents, carers to ensure values that are important to them are included.